cstroe/PP-MM-A03/README.md

 Several matrix multiplication algorithms are implemented in C, timings are recorded and a report was written.

+## Pre-requisites

+On Ubuntu, the `texlive-full` package is required:

+    sudo apt install texlive-full

+## Usage

+Generating the PDF report:

+    make

+This will produce a `document.pdf`.

 ## Related Links
 * [go-mpi](https://github.com/JohannWeging/go-mpi) - [golang](https://golang.org/) bindings for [MPI](http://mpi-forum.org/)